 - The lesson should take place in a public room.

 - Students up to the age of 18 must have their lesson using a responsible adult’s account, and under their supervision.
 Younger learners will need an adult to assist in a practical way during the lessons; pointing to notes on the page, or keys on the keyboard, for example.

-- Either at the beginning or the end of the lesson, I will send you a link requesting payment.
+- At the end of the lesson, I will send you a link requesting payment.
 All you have to do is enter your card details.